TU-plogan/kp-editions/eb07/README.md

 | 4-Oct-2022 | Plain text | 129 MB | 20,986 |

 ### Release Notes: v1.0
 4-Oct-22.
-We're excited to publish the complete text for this edition.
+We're excited to publish the text of this edition as TXT files.

 #### Content
 * **Page breaks** are indicated inline as *[edition:volume:page]*.